 Not only in the more conceptual way, but also as soon as it is released closed software is as is, with no possibility of change unless the original creator decides so.
 On the other hand, with free software you have the assurance that even if the original creator goes out of businesses, you still have access to the software, and it can continue to grow and evolve.
 In short every user of the program is the real owner and developer of the product.

-You are free to reshell Serverboards as per the Apache2 license, but we suggest you first contact us to know more about our partnership program.
+You are free to resell Serverboards as per the Apache2 license, but we suggest you first contact us to know more about our partnership program.

-If you decide not to, then you may not be able to use the Serverboards name.
+If you decide not to, then you may not be able to use the Serverboards name nor logos.